Spiritual Awakening

 We can also expect a spiritual awakening as promised in Step Twelve… Through reparenting, we learn to use spiritual principles in our daily lives to replace old ways of thinking and reacting.

-This passage frames spiritual awakening as both a programmatic promise and an instrument of reparenting, embedding it within the ACA's broader therapeutic model of self-recovery.
+This passage positions spiritual awakening as a promised outcome of reparenting work, embedding it within the ACA’s distinctive therapeutic framework of self-parenting as the mechanism of transformation.

 Dig deeper with Sebastian →